ibexa/documentation-developer/docs/guide/image_editor.md

 ### Additional information

 Each image can be accompanied by additional information that is not visible to the user.
-By default, additional information serves to store the coordinates of the [focal point](https://doc.ibexa.co/projects/userguide/en/master/editing_images/#focal-point), but you can use this extension point to pass various parameters of custom features that you add by [extending the Image Editor](#extending-the-image-editor).
+By default, additional information stores the coordinates of the [focal point](https://doc.ibexa.co/projects/userguide/en/master/editing_images/#focal-point), but you can use this extension point to pass various parameters of custom features that you add by extending the Image Editor.

 To modify the value of additional information programmatically, you can set a value of the `Image` field by using the PHP API, for example: